stanimirovn/docs-redis/index.html.md

 ## Feedback

 Please provide any bugs, feature requests, or questions to [the Pivotal Cloud Foundry Feedback list](mailto:pivotal-cf-feedback@pivotal.io).

-## Version

-This product is based on Redis version 2.8.19.

 ## Further Reading